Third Wave Coffee/F&B / SPECIALTY COFFEEUpdated: 01 May 2026

 The legal entity behind the brand is Heisetasse Beverages Private Limited.
 CIN U15100KA2017PTC103079.
 Registered at Brigade Road, Bengaluru, incorporated 2017.
 The email domain is thirdwavecoffee.in.
 The brand name does not appear in the company's legal registration.

-The product category code in the XBRL filing (ITC 9962) is "Retail Trade Services."
+The product category code in the audited filing (retail trade services) is "Retail Trade Services."
 The specific description: "process, produce, pack, preserve, extract, refine, buy, sell, and deal in food products."
 Standard language for a food and beverage operator.
-The brand's specialty coffee positioning — single-origin beans, trained baristas, curated brewing methods — does not appear in the regulatory filing.
+The brand's specialty coffee positioning (single-origin beans, trained baristas, curated brewing methods), does not appear in the regulatory filing.

 FY2024 Cost Structure